stevemckinney/iamsteve/data/blog/search-overlay-with-smooth-reveal-animation.md

 The class names `button` and `button-open` will be used for both styling and JavaScript later in the post.
 The `href` should ideally link to a fallback search page, should JavaScript fail or be disabled.

 > You may notice the icon has several class names applied to it.
-I‘ve detailed my process about [how I use SVG for icons before](/blog/lets-make-a-better-icon-system-with-svg).
+I’ve detailed my process about [how I use SVG for icons before](/blog/lets-make-a-better-icon-system-with-svg).

 ### Overlay
 The overlay itself is a `<div>` tag round a form.
 Each element inside the form has an appropriate class to be used for styling.